mkdocstrings/griffe/docs/guide/contributors/architecture.md

 - `griffe`, which is our public API, exposed to users

 When installing the `griffe` distribution from PyPI.org (or any other index where it is published), both the `_griffe` and `griffe` packages are installed.
 Users then import `griffe` directly, or import objects from it.
 The top-level `griffe/__init__.py` module exposes all the public API, by importing the internal objects from various submodules of `_griffe`.

-Right now, the `griffe` package has a lot of public submodules: this is only for backward-compatibility reasons.
-These submodules will be removed in version 1.
-Importing or accessing objects from these submodules will emit deprecation warnings, recommending to import things from `griffe` directly.

 We'll be honest: our code organization is not the most elegant, but it works :shrug: Have a look at the following module dependency graph, which will basically tell you nothing except that we have a lot of inter-module dependencies.
 Arrows read as "imports from".
 The code base is generally pleasant to work with though.